fortify/github-action/README.md

 Required when authenticating with an SSC token (recommended).
 Most actions should work fine with a `CIToken`.

 **`SSC_USER` & `SSC_PASSWORD`** - REQUIRED*
-Required when authenticating with user credentials.
+Required when authenticating with SSC user credentials.

 <!-- END-INCLUDE:env-ssc-connection.md -->